uptimesoftware/uptime-metric-chart/README.md

 ###Description
 The Metric Chart gadget makes it possible to graph metrics collected by up.time in just a few clicks.
 You can now finally visualize those important metrics on your custom dashboard in the form of beautiful line or area graphs!
 As a bonus, we're also throwing in some additional dashboard layouts, well suited to housing your new graphs.

+##New in v2.8
+* Fixed network device performance graphs to report appropriate data.

 ##New Features in v2.7
 * Now supports SQLServer backends - [readme for ODBC Driver Install Steps & Additional Details] (../master/src/stable/readme.txt)